pgubb/covidmort-who-sexage/covidmort-who-sexage-results.md

 Inclusion criteria for this analysis are as follows:

-- Age groups at or above 40 years of age
+- Age groups at or above 45 years of age
 - Countries with a total population of at least 1m
 - Countries with a cumulative official COVID-19 death toll of at least 2000 deaths at the end of 2020
 - Countries with reported all-cause data disaggregated by age and sex in 2020
-- The following 36 countries are included in this analysis: Austria, Belgium, Bulgaria, Brazil, Switzerland, Chile, Colombia, Czechia, Germany, Ecuador, Spain, France, The United Kingdom, Greece, Croatia, Hungary, Ireland, Iran (Islamic Republic of), Iraq, Israel, Italy, Japan, Kazakhstan, Mexico, Netherlands, Peru, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Sweden, Ukraine, USA, South Africa
+- The following 51 countries are included in this analysis: Argentina, Austria, Azerbaijan, Belgium, Bulgaria, Bosnia and Herzegovina, Bolivia (Plurinational State of), Brazil, Canada, Switzerland, Chile, Colombia, Costa Rica, Czechia, Germany, Dominican Republic, Ecuador, Egypt, Spain, France, The United Kingdom, Georgia, Greece, Guatemala, Croatia, Hungary, Ireland, Iran (Islamic Republic of), Iraq, Israel, Italy, Japan, Kazakhstan, Republic of Moldova, Mexico, Netherlands, Panama, Peru, Poland, Portugal, Paraguay, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Sweden, Tunisia, Ukraine, USA, South Africa

 ## Results